sodafoundation/architecture-analysis/specs/daito/Multi_cloud_yig_integration.md

 #### Expanding the YIG S3:
-    YIG uses tiDB for storing metadata.
+YIG uses TiDB for storing metadata.
 These metadata are:
-    Bucket information (includes ACL)
+    * Bucket information (includes ACL)
-    Object Metadata(ACL and contenttype)
+    * Object Metadata(ACL and contenttype)
-    Slice information of multipart
+    * Slice information of multipart
-    Scheduling
+    * Scheduling

     YIG caches the metadata for improved performance. 'redis' is used for this

 In current form, YIG supports Ceph as the Object storage.
-YIG will expand it to support multi-cloud Storage Backend for the new features of OpenSDS multi-cloud
+OpenSDS multicloud will leverage existing YIG code and extend it to build all the required features.
+Multicloud S3 service flow will remain the same.
-Here is the flow:
+Here is the flow for S3 service:
-    a) Client issue an API request
+    * Client issues an API request
-    b) API Gateway receives the request, authenticates and sends it to s3 server
+    * API Gateway receives the request, authenticates and sends it to s3 server
-    c) S3 server handles the request.
+    * S3 server handles the request.
 It processes the request on a bucket, updates metadata into DB and cache
-    d) S3 server will get backend information from backend service
+    * S3 server will get backend information from backend service
-    e) S3 server will connect with the backend and do the required operations
+    * S3 server will connect with the backend and do the required operations

 ### Data model impact

 Gelato follows the database per service microservices architecture.
 This means that all the components will have their own database.
-Gelato microservices architecture currently provides the flexibility, per service, to have their own DB Adapter and interact with the respective database for persistent storage.
+Gelato microservices architecture currently provides the flexibility, per service, to have their own DB adapter and interact with the respective database for persistent storage.
 With this release, Gelato will support MongoDB for services like Datamover, Dataflow and Backend.
 S3 service can support both TiDB and MongoDB.
-YIG already comes with TiDB support, which can be leveraged.
+YIG project already comes with TiDB support, which can be leveraged.
 Note: In future OpenSDS multi-cloud will be enhanced to support multiple DBs for all components based upon the Go Plugin arch.

 #### TiDB: